Up to £8,000 off a heat pump

 How much do heat pumps typically cost?

-The government grant of up to £7,500 means heat pump prices can start as low as £1,199.
-However exact cost will depend on your property and whether you need any additional work to get the best from a heat pump.
-That could be additional insulation to ensure it works efficiently, new pipework or new radiators.
+The government grant of up to £7,500 can significantly reduce the cost of a heat pump.
+However, the exact cost will depend on your property and whether any additional work is needed to get the best from a heat pump.
+That could include extra insulation to ensure it works efficiently, new pipework, or new radiators.

 How efficient are heat pumps?